 Thompson's Bay, Ballito

 Drive 40 minutes north of Durban to reach the picturesque coastal town of Ballito.
 Popular with holiday-makers, Ballito has a choice of pretty beaches—and the best for swimming is Thompson’s Bay.
-This scenic cove is sheltered from the wind and characterized by its calm waters, interesting rocky outcrops and a fascinating geological hole-in-the-wall.
-There’s a walled tidal pool for those that are nervous to swim in open ocean, making this spot a particularly good choice for families.
+This scenic cove is sheltered from the wind and characterized by its calm waters, interesting rocky outcrops, and a fascinating geological hole-in-the-wall.
+There’s a walled tidal pool for those that are nervous to swim in the open ocean, making this spot a particularly good choice for families.
 Lifeguards and shark nets provide an additional layer of safety (although the nets are removed every year ahead of the annual Sardine Run).

 02 of 10